 - For a list of previous antibodies optimized using the Ventana Benchmark XT Platform, refer to our Automated Immunohistochemistry Services

-- For a list of previous antibodies optimized manually (by hand), please contact the Cheyenne Martin for more information.
+- For a list of previous antibodies optimized manually (by hand), please contact the Kate Rice for more information.

 Contact us to discuss optimization of a new antibody.